 Earlier this week, I woke up with undoubtedly the worst migraine I have had in a really long time.
 I couldn’t hold my eyes open, pain pounded throughout my teeth, my scalp felt sensitive with a burning sensation, my jaws hurt, I felt incredibly nauseous, and my body felt as though a truck had been dropped onto it.
 I barely mustered up an affirmation to my caretaker when they asked if they could provide me with a cold pack and water.
 To make matters worse, I immediately threw up the water and medication.
 I couldn't eat all day, which was no service to me.
 It was rough and lasted for nearly 14 hours before the migraine finally began to break.
 My entire day was spent in bed.

-Unfortunately, that was also an incredible busy day in my work life.
-It was the first day I returned to my email inbox after having taken off a few days around the memorial day holiday, a much-needed break.
-The emails kept rolling in, and I was only able to answer a few that day, because I could barely look at my computer screen.
+Unfortunately, that was also an incredibly busy day in my work life.
+It was the first day I returned to my email inbox after having taken off a few days around the Memorial Day holiday, a much-needed break.
+The emails kept rolling in, and I was only able to answer a few that day because I could barely look at my computer screen.
 That only compounded the stress of knowing I was far behind, which made matters worse.

-I think we all live in a society that places a lot of judgement value on productivity.
-From the time we are very young, we learn to work hard to get the best grades, work hard to get the best job, and work hard to live the best life.
+I think we all live in a society that places a lot of judgment value on productivity.
+From the time we are very young, we learn to work hard to get the best grades, the best job, and live the best life.
 For many of us who live in constant pain and with disabilities, that often feels like an insurmountable task.
-It can lead to self-doubt about our worth when we don’t receive rewards based on our hard work, because debilitating pain seems to characterize our potential.
+It can lead to self-doubt about our worth when we don’t receive rewards based on our hard work because debilitating pain seems to characterize our potential.
 That is my opinion anyway, and I have found it to be a dark and windy forest to navigate.

 For so many people living with migraine, flexibility and understanding in the workplace, and generally in society, is hard to come by.
 It seems the benefits afforded to many for working hard aren’t distributed equitably to those trying hard but who also live in pain.
 I just do not think that is fair.